 In the end, you should remember to buy only what’s truly useful.
 Don’t be lured in by prices if you don`t need the item in question.
 Finally, note that many Black Friday sales now extend well beyond the 28th; there are now Black Friday weekends and even Black Friday weeks.

 Bringing it back to a work level, shoppers will most likely be purchasing smartphones and tablets, and they’re going to want to have these devices for both personal use and work related tasks so that they can work smarter.
 Because of this, it is important to ensure that your company has a good BYOD policy in place come Monday!
 You’re going to have a massive influx of new devices that aren’t secured; you’ll have to step up your efforts at protecting proprietary information.
-If you would like to learn more, check out the Cimpl website and contact us.
+If you would like to learn more about Canada's leader in IT and telecom expense management, Cimpl, check out our website and contact us.